SAP-samples/cloud-cap-samples-java/README.md

 Before you can access the UI you should make sure to [Setup Authorizations in SAP Business Technology Platform](#setup-authorizations-in-sap-business-technology-platform).

-Click on the approuter url logged by the `helm upgrade` to access the UI.
+Click on the approuter url logged by the `helm install` to access the UI.

 #### Multi Tenant